 \paragraph{Decisions must be online} Making a good decision offline is difficult without pre-knowledge about the training dataset -- a common setup in fine-tuning scenarios.
 Even with the same task, with the data distribution drifting over time, the resultant model structure could differ tremendously~\cite{li2021hermes,hou2020dynabert}.

 \paragraph{No silver bullet configuration} A key observation we made from extensive experiments is that \textit{there is no silver-bullet configuration for FedNLP tasks}.
-Even with a given pre-trained model, there are many factors that affect which configuration shall be picked to achieve the fastest convergence.
+Rather, the optimal configuration depends on many factors: the specific NLP tasks, the target accuracy, and client resources such as network bandwidth and local execution speed.
+Even with a given pre-trained model, there are many factors that affect which configuration shall be picked for the fastest convergence.

 $\bullet$ \textit{Targeted accuracy.} Within a training session, different target accuracy favors different configurations.
 As shown in Figure \ref{fig:design-adapter-configuration} (a), to achieve the best accuracy possible, using an adapter with depth 6 and width 16 is the best option.
 If 80\% relative accuracy is satisfactory, the adapter with depth 2 and width 8 is 2$\times$ faster than the previous configuration.